 When other SD-WANs struggle to manage 100s or 1,000s of customer environment subnets, Trustgrid easily manages them by creating multi-tenanted virtual networks that untangle network address translation without having to be a networking expert.

 Trustgrid deployments don’t require teams of networking engineers building custom configurations for each unique customer environment.
 Instead they are handled with pre-configured, plug-and-play devices which allow anyone to drop into any environment and securely provide access to an application provider’s deployment team.

 Trustgrid vs. Typical SD-WAN: Connecting Applications to Customers in the Hybrid Cloud Era

 Network patches, updates, and support are all handled just like any other cloud service and pushed to customer connections seamlessly without the need for on-site expertise.

 Additionally, when application components would be more effective to run at the edge of the network instead of in the cloud, Trustgrid can extend the application into a customer’s environment by running Docker containers directly on the network appliance.
 This allows application providers to not only connect to the edge, but actually run at the edge.

 As hybrid becomes the new normal, it’s important to understand how this affects your network.
-Where a typical SD-WAN is designed for enterprise branch or cloud connectivity, Trustgrid is purposely designed for application to customer connectivity.
+Trustgrid designs its network with the specific goal of connecting applications to customers, whereas typical SD-WAN solutions are for establishing connectivity for enterprise branches or clouds.
 Comparing the Trustgrid platform to a typical SD-WAN is like comparing a 4×4 pick up truck to a sports car.
-They are both vehicles that get you from point A to point B, but they excel at different things and are designed for different users.
+While both Trustgrid and typical SD-WAN solutions serve the purpose of connecting networks, they are targeting different users and excel in different areas.
 Picking the wrong one could result in frustration, countless hours of lost time or worse.

-For more information on the Trustgrid platform visit www.trustgrid.io/products
+For more information on the Trustgrid platform visit this page.